qbead/qbeadWebsite/content/book/animation.md

 int t_repeating = t % 2500;
 ```

-<figure><video src="/images/bookpics/time_remainder.mp4" muted autoplay playsinline loop></video><figcaption>Using a clock to create a repeating pattern: the counter in our timer (in blue) is divided in equal intervals, and the remainder of that division (in orange) provides a steady repeating sequence of numbers on which we can base a repeating animation.</figcaption></figure>
+<figure><video src="/images/bookpics/time_remainder.mp4" muted autoplay playsinline loop></video><figcaption>Using a timer to create a repeating pattern: the value returned by our timer (in blue) is divided into equal intervals.
+The remainder of that division (in orange) provides a steady repeating sequence of numbers on which we can base a repeating animation.</figcaption></figure>

 ### A picture that depends on time